andsmedeiros/uevloop/README.md

 #### Timer events

 Events are messages passed amongst the system internals that coordinate what tasks are to be run, when and in which order.
-Usually, the programmer don't have to interact directly with events, being *timer events* the only exception to this.
+Usually, the programmer don't have to interact directly with events, being *timer events* and [observers](#observers) the only exceptions to this.
 The functions `uel_sch_run_later` and `uel_sch_run_at_intervals` return a `uel_event_t *`.
 With this handle, it is possible to pause and resume or even completely cancel said timer event.
 ```C
 uel_event_t *timer = uel_sch_run_at_intervals(&scheduler, 100, false, print_one);